Firstly, what is Strategy?

 Strategic Flexibility

-Strategic flexibility is especially important in this “digital or die” era due to the evolving nature of most global industries that is resulting in increased competition, disruption or regulation and the need to be more cost efficient/agile.
-So having the ability to pursue a number of strategic directions can, to some extent, ensure that organisations cover most strategic possibilities based on its industry foresight (for example technology trends, new innovations and products).
+Strategic flexibility is especially important in this “digital or die” era due to the evolving nature of most global industries that is resulting in increased competition, disruption or regulation and the need to be more cost-efficient/agile.
+So having the ability to pursue a number of strategic directions can, to some extent, ensure that organisations cover the most strategic possibilities based on their industry foresight (for example technology trends, new innovations and products).

 Differentiate through Strategy